Neha-611/SkinSpect/README.md

 ## 🚀 Project Overview

-SkinSpect aims to become a futuristic AI-powered skincare platform designed especially for skin of colour.
-This repo features the **Login Interface**, designed using:
+- SkinSpect aims to become a futuristic AI-powered skincare platform designed especially for skin of colour.
+This repo features the **Login Interface**, designed using **HTML/CSS/JS**.
-- **HTML/CSS/JS**
+- The site is live at: 🔗 [https://neha-611.github.io/SkinSpect/](https://neha-611.github.io/SkinSpect/)

 ---